BrianaNzivu/EngineeringEducation/README.md

 # Engineering Education Articles.

-This folder contains all the samples applications developed for different articles.
+This folder contains all the sample code for different articles.

 You can read the articles [here](https://www.section.io/engineering-education/authors/briana-nzivu/).